 - Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - Nationally reported data for 2015/2016 showed that outcomes for patients with long term conditions were above the local CCG and national average.
-For example, performance for chronic obstructive pulmonary disease (COPD) related indicators was 100%, compared to the CCG average of 92% and the national average of 96%. - The practice followed up on patients with long-term conditions discharged from hospital and ensured that their care plans were updated to reflect any additional needs. - There were emergency processes for patients with long-term conditions who experienced a sudden deterioration in health. - All these patients had a named GP and there was a system to recall patients for a structured annual review to check their health and medicines needs were being met.
+For example, performance for chronic obstructive pulmonary disease (COPD) related indicators was 97%, compared to the CCG average of 92% and the national average of 96%. - The practice followed up on patients with long-term conditions discharged from hospital and ensured that their care plans were updated to reflect any additional needs. - There were emergency processes for patients with long-term conditions who experienced a sudden deterioration in health. - All these patients had a named GP and there was a system to recall patients for a structured annual review to check their health and medicines needs were being met.
 For those patients with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care.
+However, we did not see any documented evidence that multi-disciplinary meetings had taken place.